L-Loyal/EnterpriseComputingProject/README.md

 # EnterpriseComputingProject

-This project is a three tier application that grants the user access to a dabatase depending on their credentials.
-The kind of operations the user is able to peform are based on what type of user they are.
+This project is a three tier application that grants the user access to a database depending on their credentials.
+The kind of operations the user is able to perform are based on what type of user they are.

 # Types of users